 Fixed amount

-When updating prices with fixed amount you can choose which type of items are affected (Work hours, Travels, Products).
+When updating prices with fixed amount you can choose which type of entries are affected (Hours, Travels, Products).
 Prices will be updated for the affected items visible on the price list.
 If some of the prices are not updated, review the rules of price increase.

-Price list has following prices for work hours: Default price is 100 €/h, work type Planning is 90 €/h and work type Internal work is 0 €/h.
-User increases Work hours prices by 10 euros.
+Price list has following prices for hours: Default price is 100 €/h, work type Planning is 90 €/h and work type Internal work is 0 €/h.
+User increases hour prices by 10 euros.
 After increase Default price is 110 €/h, Planning is 100 €/h and internal work is 0 €/h.

-Price list has following prices for travels: Mileage, Own car is empty, Daily allowance is 50 € and Taxi is 0 €.
-User increases Travel expense prices by 10 euros.
-After increase Mileage, Own car is empty, Daily allowance is 60 € and Taxi is 0 €.
-Note: When the price field is empty, the price comes from travel expense settings.
+Price list has following prices for travel expenses: Mileage, Own car is empty, Per diem is 50 € and Taxi is 0 €.
+User increases travel expense prices by 10 euros.
+After increase Mileage, Own car is empty, Per diem is 60 € and Taxi is 0 €.
+Note: When the price field is empty, the price comes from travel expense registry.

-Price list has following prices for products: Billing fee is 5 € and Training day is 1500 € (from product).
-User increases Product prices by 10 euros.
-After increase Billing fee is 15 € and Training day is 1500 € (from product).
+Price list has following prices for regular products: Billing product is 5 € and Training day is 1500 € (from product registry).
+User increases regular product prices by 10 euros.
+After increase Billing product is 15 € and Training day is 1500 € (from product registry).

 Percentage

-When updating prices with percentage you can choose which type of items are affected (Work hours, Travels, Products) and how the updated price should be rounded (to integer or to two decimals).
+When updating prices with percentage you can choose which type of entries are affected (Hours, Travels, Products) and how the updated price should be rounded (to nearest integer or to two decimals).
 Prices will be updated for the affected items visible on the price list.
 If some of the prices are not updated, review the rules of price increase.
 When updating with percentage, the mathematical formula is X + (X*Y/100), where X is the price and Y is the percentage.

-Price list has following prices for work hours: Default price is 100 €/h, work type Planning is 90 €/h and work type Internal work is 0 €/h.
-User increases Work hours prices by 10 % and rounds to nearest integer.
+Price list has following prices for hours: Default price is 100 €/h, work type Planning is 90 €/h and work type Internal work is 0 €/h.
+User increases hour prices by 10 % and rounds to nearest integer.
 After increase Default price is 110 €/h, Planning is 99 €/h and internal work is 0 €/h.

-Price list has following prices for travels: Mileage, Own car is empty, Daily allowance is 50 € and Taxi is 0 €.
-User increases Travel expense prices by 10 % and rounds to nearest integer.
-After increase Mileage, Own car is empty, Daily allowance is 55 € and Taxi is 0 €.
-Note: When the price field is empty, the price comes from travel expense settings.
+Price list has following prices for travel expenses: Mileage, Own car is empty, Per diem is 50 € and Taxi is 0 €.
+User increases travel expense prices by 10 % and rounds to nearest integer.
+After increase Mileage, Own car is empty, Per diem is 55 € and Taxi is 0 €.
+Note: When the price field is empty, the price comes from travel expense registry.

-Price list has following prices for products: Billing fee is 5 € and Training day is 1500 € (from product).
-User increases Product prices by 10 % and rounds to nearest integer.
-After increase Billing fee is 6 € and Training day is 1500 € (from product).
+Price list has following prices for regular products: Billing product is 5 € and Training day is 1500 € (from product registry).
+User increases regular product prices by 10 % and rounds to nearest integer.
+After increase Billing product is 6 € and Training day is 1500 € (from product registry).

 Price list versions

-While creating the new version, pricing can be build from scratch or old price list can be used as a basis for the new.
+While creating the new version, pricing can be built from scratch or the old price list can be used as a basis for the new.
 When copying the rows from the old price list, prices in the new version can be increased by fixed amount or percentage.

-1. To create a new version go to Settings > Pricing > Price lists
+1. To create a new version go to Settings > Pricing > Price list

 2. Open existing price list and click Create new version